skellis46/slipbox/artistic research and ecosystems.md

 # endnotes

-[^writingforms]: See Borgdorff pp.167-8; but also Nelson, others -- Bulley report gives overview)
+[^writingforms]: See Borgdorff pp.167-8; but also Nelson, others -- Bulley report gives overview) -- this is about Borgdorff's experimental forms (ie not necessarily staying within academic traditions/conventions)

 [^fashion]: The organisers used the word research in the call for proposals.
 Very fashionable in the arts.
 Normally means "not making a work" -- ironic in this situation.
 Currency of the language.